amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

 rawcount<-read.table ("RawCount_input.csv",header=TRUE,  sep=",",  row.names=1)

-## Replace NAs by zero and changing the input to required format
+## Replace NAs by zero and change the input to the required format
 rawcount <- round(rawcount)
 rawcount[is.na(rawcount)] <- 0
 ```